Search

 IAAT member £20

-Join us for an insightful Zoom session designed specifically for equine therapists!
 Wendy Murdoch, SURE FOOT Equine Stability Program creator, will guide you through the transformative benefits of SURE FOOT Equine Balance Pads and how they can enhance your therapy sessions.
-Learn how these pads can support relaxation, balance, and improved performance in horses of all disciplines.
-Don’t miss this opportunity to deepen your knowledge and add an invaluable tool to your practice!

 Upcoming Event, Online / Recorded CPD